-- (Recommended) Make a copy of the original vDisk created in Step 3 and save it in the vDisk directory on the Provisioning Server.
+- Citrix recommends making a copy of the original vDisk created in Step 3 and save it in the vDisk directory on the provisioning server.

 - On the first target device, copy CIM.exe from C:\Program Files\Citrix\Provisioning Services to a removable storage device, such as a USB flash drive.
 This utility is used to include disparate target devices in the common image.

 - Shut down the Master Target Device and remove the common NIC.